pauliopolis/kickstart/README.md

 # ks.cfg

 Not much to say about this it's pretty standard stuff.
 The packages that are included are specifically required by this environment to allow Packer to use ansible-local to install VBoxAdditions when creating a Vagrant BOX.
+You will need to add your own root & vagrant user password hashes.